ballweera/play-gomvpkg/README.md

 # Play gomvpkg
-This is sample to play `gomvpkg` tool that helps for refactoring Go project.
+This is sample to show you how `gomvpkg` tool can  helps for refactoring Go project.

 # Caution!
 `gomvpkg` have not been supported by Go module yet.
 So you need to use it in GOPATH.